 About Moon Pooja

-‘Chandrama Manaso Jataka’ claims the ancient Vedic text, meaning that Chandra, the Moon was born from the mind of the Almighty.
-It is believed that he was also born as the very personification of the mind.
+The ancient Vedic text ‘Chandrama Manaso Jataka’ claims that Chandra, the Moon was born from the mind of the Almighty.
+This is why in Vedic Astrology the Moon rules perceptual mind, emotions, and desires.

 Chandra, the Moon God, is one of the important Navagrahas, the nine dominant planets.
 He is the only satellite of mother earth that keeps orbiting her and remains as our closest neighbor in space.
 Hence, he is said to impact the lives of the people in many ways strongly.
 Moon rules the mind and therefore is known as Mano Karaka.
 He also denotes sensitivity, emotions and domestic comforts.
 Moon’s importance can be well-seen by the fact that the star constellation and the zodiac sign in which the Moon travels at the time of one’s birth becomes that person’s birth star and birth sign respectively.
 Chandra is a planetary Lord who can give a lot of positive results to the people but can also prove otherwise when placed not so favorably in one’s natal chart.